Cryptographic Choreographies: Related Work

 \textbf{Protocol models and tool support.} At the other end of the spectrum, multi-set rewriting languages (e.g., as used by Tamarin and the AVISPA family) provide an explicit account of state and message flows and are well-suited for reasoning with rich adversary models \cite{MeierSchmidtCremersBasin13,ArmandoEtAl05,BasinModersheimVigano05}.
 Process-calculus based tools such as ProVerif offer a more program-like view of each role and highly automated verification, typically by a sound over-approximation \cite{Blanchet01,Blanchet16}.
 Our contribution is complementary: CryptoChoreo aims to be a high-level \emph{specification} language that can be translated into such backends.
 In this respect, our approach is aligned with lines of work that provide source-to-source translations or front-ends for existing verification tools, such as SAPIC/SAPIC+ \cite{KremerKunnemann16,ChevalEtAl22}, but with a focus on preserving the readability and single global story of a choreography.

 \textbf{Choreographies and global types.} Choreographic programming and the theory of multiparty session types/global types study how a global description of multiparty interaction can be projected to local behaviors, with correctness guarantees such as deadlock freedom \cite{CHY12, CM13, HYC16}.
-Our work is inspired by the same global-to-local methodology, but targets the Dolev--Yao setting with an active adversary, cryptographic constructors/destructors, equational theories, and explicit attacker knowledge.
+Our work is inspired by the same global-to-local methodology, but targets the Dolev-Yao setting with an active adversary, cryptographic constructors/destructors, equational theories, and explicit attacker knowledge.

 \textbf{State and APIs in protocol models.} Stateful extensions and encodings have been studied both at the specification level and in tool-oriented front-ends \cite{KremerKunnemann16}.
-CryptoChoreo makes state explicit at the choreography level via memory cells.
+Reasoning about long-lived global state is in particular a known difficulty for ProVerif's Horn-clause abstraction, which has motivated several targeted extensions and front-ends, including set-membership abstractions and AIF \cite{Modersheim10AIF}, Set-Pi \cite{BruniModersheimNielson15}, StatVerif \cite{ArapinisRitterRyan11}, GSVerif \cite{DBLP:conf/csfw/ChevalCT18}, and the PSPSP framework \cite{HessModersheimBruckerSchlichtkrull21}.
+CryptoChoreo makes state explicit at the choreography level via memory cells, and our ProVerif export takes inspiration from these works to mitigate the same overapproximation issues at the translation level.

-\textbf{Equational reasoning and mechanization.} Reasoning about message construction, parsing, and checks in the presence of equational theories is a classic challenge in symbolic protocol analysis \cite{ChevalierVigneron02}.
-Our mechanization focuses on a representative theory combining standard constructors/destructors with Diffie--Hellman exponentiation, and yields an effective projection procedure \cite{SchmidtMeierCremersBasin12}.
+\textbf{Equational reasoning and automation.} Reasoning about message construction, parsing, and checks in the presence of equational theories is a classic challenge in symbolic protocol analysis \cite{ChevalierVigneron02}.
+We give algorithms for a representative theory combining standard constructors/destructors with Diffie-Hellman exponentiation, and yields an effective projection procedure \cite{SchmidtMeierCremersBasin12}.
 This is intentionally backend-agnostic at the level of the core semantics, while our ProVerif export demonstrates one concrete and practical target.

-\textbf{Conclusions.} We introduced CryptoChoreo, a choreography language for cryptographic protocols that extends Alice-and-Bob notation with non-deterministic choice, conditional branching, and mutable long-term memory, together with a projection-based semantics and an effective mechanization for a representative equational theory.
-Our ProVerif export shows that these high-level specifications can be connected to automated verification backends in practice.
-Future work includes widening the class of supported equational theories, improving automation for non-monotonic state encodings, and adding additional backend targets.